 Problem Probable Cause What to Do Motor fails to develop full power.
-(Power output of motor Power line overloaded with lights, appliances, and other motors.
+(Power output of motor decreases rapidly with Power line overloaded with lights, appliances, and other motors.
 Reduce the line load. decreases rapidly with decrease in voltage at motor terminals.
-For ex- Undersize wires or circuit too long.
-Increase wire sizes, or reduce length of wiring. ample: a reduction of 10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduction of 36% in maximum power output.)
+For example: a reduction of Undersize wires or circuit too long.
+Increase wire sizes, or reduce length of wiring.
+10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduction of 36% in maximum power output.)
 General overloading of power company's facilities.
 (In many sections of the country, demand for electrical power exceeds the capacity of existing generating and distribution systems).
 Request a voltage check from power company.
 Motor overheats.
 Excessive feed rate when crosscutting or ripping.
 Slow down rate of feed.
 Improper cooling.
 (Air circulation restricted through motor due to sawdust, etc.) Clean out sawdust to provide normal air circulation through motor.
 Saw blade has heel.
 Refer to Making Blade Parallel to Table section.
 Motor starts slowly or fails to come up to full speed.
 Starting switch will not trip due to low voltage.
 Correct low voltage condition.
-Motor stalls resulting in blown fuses or tripped cir- Voltage too low to permit motor to reach operating speed.
-Correct the low line voltage condition. cuit breakers.
-Fuses or circuit breakers do not have sufficient capacity.
+Motor stalls resulting in blown fuses or tripped circuit breakers.
+Voltage too low to permit motor to reach operating speed.
+Correct the low line voltage condition.
+The ordered, Fuses or circuit breakers do not have sufficient capacity.
 Replace fuses or circuit breakers with proper capacity units.
-Frequent opening of fuses Motor overloaded.
-Reduce motor load. or circuit breakers.
+Frequent opening of fuses or circuit breakers.
+Motor overloaded.
+Reduce motor load.
+S. Jakoro.
 Fuses or circuit breakers do not have sufficient capacity.
 Replace fuses or circuit breakers.